mhoussam1/Group-1-COVID19/README.md

 * Only pipeline monitoring and maintenance needs to be taken care of once the pipeline is built.
 * Grabbing the data from source `APIs`to destination systems AWS `S3` bucket for real time streaming data

-## Machine Learning week 1
-Much of our time was spent connecting the dataset to the actual google colab spark file.
-Setting up the data I used turned out to not have the qualifications to run a machine learning software.
-Our next goal is to connect the whole data set and then use the information to predict covid spikes and their peaks.

-## Machine Learning week 2 & 3
+## Machine Learning Aspect
-Most of this week was spent analysing the data to see if it can work with a clustering model.
-Testing was done on a variety of the columns while non-useful data points were taken out. currently, we are using "Infection_Risk", "Case_Fatality_Rate", "Recovery_Proporation", "NewCases", "NewDeaths", "NewRecovered", "ActiveCases" from our data set but these could change depending on the accuracy of your model.
+The primary question we strived to answer was "Is it safe to travel to a certain country?".
+We decided to use a database that already clusters crucial data points by country.
+Opting for an unsupervised clustering model, we felt k-mean was a reliable way to categorize data into "safety levels" where each nation will fall into 5 to 6 clusters.
+Testing was done on a variety of columns and we favoured data points that reflect current events and trends.
+Data points such as "totalDeaths" and "totalInfection" reflect dated data that could be 2 years old potentially skewing our results.
+We have decided to use "Infection_Risk", "Case_Fatality_Rate", "Recovery_Proporation", "NewCases", "NewDeaths", "NewRecovered", "ActiveCases", "Serious_Critical" from our data set as it portrays a more current view of the pandemic.

 ETL was performed to give us the desired dataset using "country" as an index.